Walker (Star Wars): Analysis

 In 2011, a fan-led effort to get a life-sized, fully functional AT-AT built was stopped by Lucasfilm as violating their intellectual property.
 Commenting on the effort, Heiko Hoffman, a robotics expert at HRL Laboratories, argued that building an AT-AT would easily cost US$100 million or more.
-He also argued that building such a vehicle would poses challenges since structural strength does not increase the same way as mass and there would be tremendous stress on the legs and joints, though he noted the AT-AT's method of walking was "statically stable" and appropriate for a heavy vehicle.
+He also argued that building such a vehicle would pose challenges since structural strength does not increase the same way as mass and there would be tremendous stress on the legs and joints, though he noted the AT-AT's method of walking was "statically stable" and appropriate for a heavy vehicle.
 A later estimate conducted in 2016 argued that building a real-life AT-AT would cost US$228.5 million.
 Using the M1 Abrams as a starting point, such a vehicle would weigh over 1,000 tons and generate 19 megawatts of power.

 Dr. Malcolm Davis, director of the Defense & Strategy Program at the Australian Strategic Policy Institute, argues that the AT-AT has several flaws which make it an ineffective design.
 Compared to tracked vehicles, Davis states that while walking vehicles like the AT-AT can potentially step over obstacles, they cannot run as fast, and destroying a leg would topple one over.
 The AT-AT also has a limited field of fire with all its weapons mounted in the head and its slab sides would be more vulnerable to shaped charge munitions as opposed to angled sides.
 He notes however that its height would give its line-of-sight weaponry a greater reach and puts its occupants well above any IED explosion.

 Joe Pappalardo of Popular Mechanics also argues that the AT-AT is a poorly-designed troop transport, being slow, top-heavy and conspicuous with its legs being a particular vulnerability.
 He contends that the Empire would have won the Battle of Hoth faster and more easily if they had deployed smaller conventional vehicles.

+Cultural impact

+Kenner debuted a toy version of the AT-AT to tie into the release The Empire Strikes Back, which was rereleased with updated packaging for Return of the Jedi.
+Lego has released many different sets of the AT-AT walker since the first one debuted in 2003.
+When the Ultimate Collector Series version of the AT-AT was released in 2021, it represented the second-largest Star Wars set to date, containing 6,785 pieces at a retail cost of US$799.99.

+In 2017, William Plessinger of the Clintonville neighborhood in Columbus, Ohio unveiled a handmade replica of the AT-AT walker on his front lawn on Halloween night.
+Standing an estimated 15 to 20 feet tall, the replica took months to design and construct, and required reinforcement after it suffered storm damage.
+As of 2025 Plessinger has continued to put up the AT-AT every Halloween season.
+It also drew the attention of the 501st Legion fan club, which has used it as a backdrop for their photos.